Alakinnn/write-ups/Command_Injections.md

 > [!Tips]
 >
 > It is always easier to inject our command in an input going at the end of the command, rather than in the middle of it, though both are possible
+>
+> For example, the backend command runs as: "mv FROM TO". the param of the vuln is to=val&from=val.
+>
+> It is easier to perform injection in the to param cause it happens later in the linux command